How Safe is Kiev

 Maidan - Revolution of Dignity

-It is more than five years since the Revolution of Dignity.
+It is more than seven years since the Revolution of Dignity.
 Spontaneous demonstrations broke out in November 2013, after President Yanukovych’s government reneged on a promise for integration with the EU.
 Instead President Yanukovych opted for closer ties with Russia.
 Overnight, tens-of-thousands of people descended onto Independence square in Kiev and began a peaceful protest.
 What followed in February 2014 became the reason why Ukraine will never turn towards Russia ever again.
 Government forces under the directions of the now deposed Viktor Yanukovych began shooting the peaceful protesters.
 The protest against closer association with Russia is only half the story.
 The underlying reason was that ordinary Ukrainian people had simply had enough of the politically corrupt government that was stealing billions of dollars from the near bankrupt economy.